 Once the offset is removed, decide whether you want to propagate the plant in soil or water.
 If you choose soil, follow these steps:

 1. Fill Tray with Proper Soil

 Fill a tray with succulent or cactus soil and place the offset on top of the soil in the tray.
-Wait two to three weeks while the root system is forming.
+Wait 2-3 weeks while the root system is forming.

-At the end of the three weeks, a root system should be developed, and other tiny plants should be in the beginning stages as well.
+At the end of the 3 weeks, a root system should be developed, and other tiny plants should be in the beginning stages as well.

 2. Water Properly

 Before the roots form, water the offsets only when the soil is totally dry.
 This is to avoid overwatering the plants.